aws-samples/serverless-samples/fargate-private-api/javascript-private-nlb-ecs-sam/README.md

 ## Calling the endpoint

-To call the Private API endpoint, you will need a bastion instance in the VPC and connect to them using SSH or AWS Systems Manager Session Manager.
+To call the Private API endpoint, you will need a bastion instance in the production VPC and connect to them using SSH or AWS Systems Manager Session Manager (see [this article](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/session-manager.html) for details).

 To manually make calls to the API Endpoint, copy the `IdToken` value from the previous step and use it in place of <ID_TOKEN> for the following commands.